mohammedMamdouh99/AI-Automation-Projects/README.md

 ## 📌 Overview

-This repository contains real-world AI and automation systems built with **n8n, OpenAI, APIs, webhooks, and business platforms**.
+This repository contains real-world AI automation systems built with **n8n, OpenAI, APIs, webhooks, and business platforms**.

-The projects focus on solving operational problems through workflow automation, AI-powered decision making, structured data processing, integrations, and controlled AI agents.
+The projects focus on applying AI and automation to real operational workflows, including customer service, HR, CRM, content automation, moderation, and ticket processing.

-Each project includes:

-- A documented n8n workflow
-- Sanitized workflow export where applicable
-- Workflow architecture diagram
-- Technical documentation
-- Business logic and automation flow
+Each project includes its own workflow export, architecture diagram, and technical documentation.

 > These systems were built to support real operational workflows and business processes at **Turbo Eg**.